 I CHOSE CHRIST AS MY PRAYER PARTNER

-Jesus said, “No one comes to the father except through me” (Jn.
-14:6).
+Jesus said, “No one comes to the father except through me” (John 14:6).
 “And I will do what ever you ask in my name, so that the Son may bring glory to the father.
-You may ask me for anything in my name, and I will do it” (Jn.
-14:13-14).
+You may ask me for anything in my name, and I will do it” (John 14:13-14).
 How do I connect with Jesus as my partner that takes my requests to God?
-I have to be in a good relationship with the Son in order to get a hearing with his Father who also is our Father (Jn.
-20:17).
-To gain access to God, we must come through Christ Jesus (Ro.
-5:11-2).
+I have to be in a good relationship with the Son in order to get a hearing with his Father who also is our Father (John 20:17).
+To gain access to God, we must come through Christ Jesus (Romans 5:11-2).
 It therefore becomes the most important choice I have to make.

 The first thing Jesus is looking for in me is love.
-This love has to do with him and with his teaching.
-He and his teaching are inseparable.
-At the same time, they are not his but the Father’s.
+This love has to do with Him and with His teachings.
+Jesus and His Teachings are inseparable.
+At the same time, they are not His, but the Father’s.
 This then makes Jesus and the Father also inseparable.
 And if this is complicated then their union with little me is incomprehensible.
 How can I a little me please such an unreachable divine and supreme Hierarchy?
-Jesus insisted that loving him or his teaching does bridge that chasm.
-To love him is the same as to love God and the neighbor as we do ourselves.
+Jesus insisted that loving Him and His teaching does bridge that chasm.
+To love Jesus is the same as to love God and the neighbor as we do ourselves.
 What am I to be like in love?
-I found some help in these words of Jesus, “Not everyone who says to me ‘Lord, Lord,’ will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven” (Mt.
-7:21).
-It is not a will suitable for heaven only but also for us on earth.
-“Your kingdom come, your will be done on earth as it is in heaven” (Mt.
-6:10).
-“But seek first his kingdom and his righteousness, and all these things will be given to you as well” (Mt.
-6:33).
+I found some help in these words of Jesus, “Not everyone who says to me ‘Lord, Lord,’ will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven” (Matthew 7:21).
+It is not a will suitable for heaven only, but also for us here on earth.
+“Your kingdom come, your will be done on earth as it is in heaven” (Matthew 6:10).
+“But seek first his kingdom and his righteousness, and all these things will be given to you as well” (Matthew 6:33).

-The second thing is what exactly is the will of God or his kingdom?
+The second thing is what exactly is the Will of God and His Kingdom?
 What precisely did Jesus do and teach?
 Beside the divine attributes we assign to Jesus, who was He?
 John the Baptist had one of his followers ask Jesus, “Are you the one who was to come, or should we expect someone else?”
-(Mt.
-11:3).
+(Matthew 11:3).
 Jesus’ answer was, “Go back and tell John what you hear and see; the blind see again, the lame walk, lepers are cleansed, the deaf hear, the dead live again, and the message of hope reaches the poor.
-Blessed is the person who does not lose his way because of me” (Mt.
-11:4-6).
-Jesus identified himself with the least in this world that needed help.
-“I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me” (Mt.
-25:40).
+Blessed is the person who does not lose his way because of me” (Matthew 11:4-6).
+Jesus identified Himself with the least in this world that needed help.
+“I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me” (Matthew 25:40).
 Jesus had come to bring the disfranchised people back to God.
 The religious and political leaders had usurped religion for their purpose.
-They replaced God’s laws with their own traditions (Mt.
-15:2-6).
-Three things in particular they withheld from the people: justice, mercy and faith (Mt.
-23:23).
+They replaced God’s Laws with their own traditions (Matthew 15:2-6).
+Three things in particular they withheld from the people: justice, mercy and faith (Matthew 23:23).
 These were and still are the basic ingredients of love.
-In Jesus eyes, the leaders were the sinners, in fact Satan’s children (Jn.
-8:42-47).
-The people were the lost sheep of Israel (Mt.
-10:6).
-“For whoever does the will of my Father in heaven are my brother, and sister and mother” (Mt.
-12:46-50).
+In Jesus eyes, the leaders were the sinners, in fact Satan’s children (John 8:42-47).
+The people were the lost sheep of Israel (Matthew 10:6).
+“For whoever does the will of my Father in heaven are my brother, and sister and mother” (Matthew 12:46-50).